 While rites of passage are traditionally rigorous, this does not have to be hard.
 What is more important is that your experience is meaningful and suited to you.
 This can mean staying in a cabin or a tent, out in the open or in a cave.
 Go within to follow your intuition and heart about where your rite of passage should take place and how long it should be.
 Each of these details is yours to decide.
 This is a reflection of you.

-10 weeks guide you to a new sense of yourself
+10 weeks to a new sense of yourself

 We begin and end with an opening and closing of the circle, as we come together.
 Week 1 & 2.
 Beginning with the stages of introduction and separation, you step away from your old life and self toward a new call and identity.
 Week 3 & 4.
 Learning about self-generated ritual and thresholds, you design your rite of passage, as we circle up together to create intentions.
 Week 5 & 6.
 Entering into your transformation, you experience time on the land before coming back into a circle of story and power.
 Week 7 & 8.
 Returning to integrate your experience within the circle of family and community, you embrace your new power, name, and identity, as you ground your experience in your daily life.

 Like any pilgrimage or rite of passage, this journey begins with some preparation.
 So, we send out information on the path and process for you to read to orient you and open with a circle.

 Holding circle and beginning to separate from your old life.

 Circle for Design